-When I began writing the Yankee Doodle Spies Blog sop many years ago, one of the first patriots I wanted to profile was one from Delaware.
-An immigrant preacher who left his home in Ireland for a better life and fought in two wars, one for and one against Britain, this underrated first patriot is John Haslet.
+When I started writing the Yankee Doodle Spies Blog many years ago, one of the first patriots I wanted to feature was someone from Delaware.
+An immigrant preacher who left Ireland for a better life and fought in two wars, one for Britain and one against it, this underrated patriot is John Haslet.

 A Londonderry Man

-Born around 1727 in Dungiven, near Londonderry, Ireland, this son of a tenant farmer grew up to be a religious man and, when required, a fiery leader.
+Born around 1727 in Dungiven, near Londonderry, Ireland, this son of a tenant farmer grew up to be a devout man and, when necessary, a passionate leader.
 As a young man, he traveled to Glasgow, Scotland, and studied Divinity.
-He completed his studies in 1749, sailed home, and soon married.
-His bride was Shirley Stirling, daughter of a preacher.
-John was ordained a Presbyterian Minister in 1752 and, later that year, preached his first sermon to his new congregation at Ballykelly.
-Around that time, the Haslets had their first child, Mary (or Polly).
+He finished his studies in 1749, sailed home, and soon married.
+His wife was Shirley Stirling, the daughter of a preacher.
+John was ordained as a Presbyterian minister in 1752 and, later that year, delivered his first sermon to his new congregation at Ballykelly.
+Around that time, the Haslet family had their first child, Mary (or Polly).

 Tragedy and Immigration

-The year 1757 was one of tragedy and transformation for Haslet.
-Shirley lost their second child and died giving birth.
-Shortly after, Haslet decided to emigrate.
-In a not-uncommon practice at the time, he left young Polly in the care of his brother and sailed for America and a new life in a place called Delaware.
+The year 1757 was a time of tragedy and change for Haslet.
+Shirley lost their second child and died during childbirth.
+Soon after, Haslet decided to emigrate.
+Following a common practice of the time, he left young Polly in his brother's care and sailed to America for a new life in a place called Delaware.
 The young widower quickly remarried there, taking Jemima Molleston as his second wife.

 Against the French and Indians

 Haslet joined the Pennsylvania militia.
-His University of Glasgow degree and experience speaking and inspiring his congregations marked him a leader, and he attained the rank of captain in short order.
-The French and Indian War raged when Haslet reached America.
-The campaign to drive the French from the frontier took Haslet and his militia company to western Pennsylvania, where they fought in the 1758 Battle of Fort Duquesne.
+His degree from the University of Glasgow and his experience speaking to and inspiring his congregations marked him as a leader, and he quickly rose to the rank of captain.
+The French and Indian War was ongoing when Haslet arrived in America.
+The campaign to expel the French from the frontier took Haslet and his militia company to western Pennsylvania, where they fought in the 1758 Battle of Fort Duquesne.

 Country Doctor

 The war ended with the Treaty of Paris in 1763.
 Haslet returned with his company to Delaware.
-He and Jemima settled in Milford, where he established a medical practice and purchased a property called "Longfield."
-John and Jemima would have four children.
-In addition, his daughter Polly immigrated to Delaware in 1765.
-An ideal life as a country doctor and farmer lay ahead.
+He and Jemima settled in Milford, where he established a medical practice and bought a property called "Longfield."
+John and Jemima had four children.
+Additionally, his daughter Polly immigrated to Delaware in 1765.
+An ideal life as a country doctor and farmer awaited him.

 From Friction to Fighting

-But the political friction following the war would sizzle into armed resistance, and Haslet was drawn into it, later becoming a proponent for independence from Britain.
-The Continental Congress appointed him a Colonel and commander of the Delaware Regiment (sometimes called the Delaware Blues), one of the largest (800 men) and the best uniformed and equipped regiment of the Continental Army.
-Their blue jackets with white waistcoats and breeches set the standard for all the Continental Line regiments.
+But the political friction after the war grew into armed resistance, and Haslet became involved, eventually advocating for independence from Britain.
+The Continental Congress appointed him a Colonel and commander of the Delaware Regiment (sometimes called the Delaware Blues), one of the largest (800 men) and most well-uniformed and equipped regiments in the Continental Army.
+Their blue jackets with white waistcoats and breeches set the standard for all the regiments of the Continental Line.

 Valor on Long Island